teq-niq/pingfed-automation/SwaggerNotes.md

 &lt;version&gt;2.4.28&lt;/version&gt;

 # discriminator problem
-If we look at swagger definition for DataStore we see that discriminator is the "type" property.
+As an example, if we look at the swagger definition for DataStore we see that discriminator is the "type" property.

 To the back end api -lets say one - which is expecting a DataStore or its derived child classes as request body one should be able to post a LdapDataStore by specifying the type.
 And same also should work in same way when returning a datastore in response.